It’s the start of Autumn here on our little patch of heaven and the weather has been perfect for grilling.

 1 tablespoon or so Canadian/Montreal steak seasoning

-Asiago or Romano cheese for garnish (optional)
+Asiago or Romano cheese for garnish (optional) – you can use Parmesan too, or no cheese!

 For flank and flat iron, score steak on both sides.
 No need to score skirt steak.